quarkfin/qf-lib/docs/source/tutorials/first_alpha_model.rst

 and `AlphaModelStrategy`.

 AlphaModelStrategy is a predefined strategy which puts together alpha models and all settings around it and generates necessary orders.
-Let's create a script to run the strategy before the market opens, using the `OnBeforeMarketOpenSignalGeneration` signals generator.
+Let's create a script to run the strategy at 1:00 a.m. every day.

 .. code-block::
     :caption: Run Alpha Model strategy for AAA and BBB tickers between 01/01/2010 and 01/03/2015